clamytoe/clamytoe.github.io/content/posts/pelican.md

 title: Finally getting the hang of working with Pelican!
 date: 2020-02-28 09:50
-modified: 2020-02-28 09:50
+modified: 2020-03-01 00:42
-category: Pelican
+category: Blog
+tags: pelican, Makefile, make
 slug: pelican
 author: Martin Uribe
 summary: Nothing beats learning something new than just jumping in and playing around with it!

-# Finally getting the hang of working with Pelican!
+# Finally getting the hang of working with Pelican

 If you've seen my [source repo](https://github.com/clamytoe/clamytoe.github.io) for this site, you know that I followed [Erik O'Shaughnessy's](https://opensource.com/users/jnyjny) *Run your blog on GitHub Pages with Python* [tutorial]((https://opensource.com/article/19/5/run-your-blog-github-pages-python)).
 It's a great tutorial, I specifically love his **one weird trick**, but it leaves so many unanswered questions.